nasa/cumulus-orca/tasks/get_current_archive_list/API.md

   Environment Vars:
 - `INTERNAL_REPORT_QUEUE_URL` _string_ - The URL of the SQS queue the job came from.
 - `S3_CREDENTIALS_SECRET_ARN` _string_ - The ARN of the secret containing s3 credentials.
+- `SECRET_ARN` _string_ - Secret ARN of the AWS secretsmanager secret for connecting to the database.
   See shared_db.py's get_configuration for further details.

 - `Returns` - See output.json for details.